AliceWonderMiscreations/SimpleCA/README.md

-then use traditional commercial Certificate Authorities with the exception of your MX server (where you can use self-signed even without DNSSEC/DANE suppport because other SMTP servers should not attempt to validate due to the flawed opportunistic nature of TLS for SMTP to SMTP communicatio over TCP Port 25).
+then use traditional commercial Certificate Authorities with the exception of your MX server (where you can use self-signed even without DNSSEC/DANE suppport because other SMTP servers should not attempt to validate due to the flawed opportunistic nature of TLS for SMTP to SMTP communication over TCP Port 25).

 For a secure e-mail system, it needs to be your priority to implement DNSSEC on